 Justin Herbert is coming off an outstanding rookie season for the Chargers in which he broke almost every rookie record conceivable including 396 passing completions, 4,336 yards, and 31 touchdowns.
 The Chargers will be hoping their offseason moves to reshape the offensive line will make his life easier in 2021, as well.
 Formerly one of the worst O-lines in football, Los Angeles now boasts one of the best featuring former All-Pro center Corey Linsley, a free-agent pickup this offseason.
 First-round pick Rashawn Slater may end up being a steal at left tackle and he’ll provide an excellent bookend across from Bryan Bulaga.
 The Chargers still have some excellent skill position talent, even after losing tight end Hunter Henry.
 Keenan Allen, Mike Williams, and Austin Ekeler provide an explosive trifecta of pass-catchers.
 This offense has the potential to be one of the league’s best this season, but they got a brutal Week 1 draw in Washington.
 Slater and Bulaga will have to contend with Chase Young and Montez Sweat, arguably the best edge-rushing tandem in the NFL, while Linsley will be up against Jonathan Allen and Daron Payne.
 Los Angeles just won’t have the requisite level of continuity to deal with that type of talent up front this early in the season.

 All of the hype for this game will be surrounding Justin Herbert kicking off his sophomore season in the NFL behind one of the best offensive lines in football.
 However, I have legitimate concerns about the Chargers’ offense in this matchup.
-We saw the Washington defensive line win games on its own last season, and the offense should be much better as Ryan Fitzpatrick represents a significant upgrade over the turnstile that was the quarterback position for Washington last year.
+We saw the Washington defensive line win games on its own last season and Los Angeles’s offensive line doesn’t have the level of necessary continuity in its first game together to deal with this group.
+The Washington offense should be much better as Ryan Fitzpatrick represents a significant upgrade over the turnstile that was the quarterback position for the team last year.
 Fitzpatrick gets a win in his first game with his new team.

 Matchup to Watch: Rashawn Slater and Bryan Bulags (LAC OTs) vs. Chase Young and Montez Sweat (WAS DEs)